TOUR NEWS

 about six small birds fly into the bamboo.
 Even against the sky, I could see

 that they were green.
 Tally ho!
-They gradually moved lower in the bamboo, allowing
+They gradually moved lower in the bamboo,

-and Luzon Striped Babblers, and Striped Flowerpecker.
+Racquet tail, Golden-crowned and Luzon Striped Babblers, and Striped

 The second mini-expedition was centered on the southern slopes of Mt.
 Kitanglad

-in north central Mindanao at a site where I had tried 3 years previously to
+in north central Mindanao at a site where I had tried 3 years previously to see

-see the Mindanao (Goodfellow's Jungle-) Flycatcher and failed.
+the Mindanao (Goodfellow's Jungle-) Flycatcher and failed.
 This time I camped

 at the site rather than walk in every day.
 I spent 6 days on site and managed